 Given The Reel World’s past exploration of Spider-Man and its more current exploration of Blade, it seemed fitting to briefly take a look at the one time the characters crossed paths on the small screen.
 Here are by far the seven most notable things that happened in these two episodes.
+Welcome to the retconned first edition of Marvelous Animation!

 1. Blade has a motherfucking lightsaber.